llxxbb/Nature/doc/ZH/components.md

 * It can separate upstream and downstream clearly more. upstream supply what it has, don't care special downstream wanted.
-* Nature will do some work for converter. such as load last status instance.
+* Nature will do some work for Executor. such as load last status instance.